chaitanyakrishnakumar/30daysofcode/Day012/README.md

 - How to Modify a Global Variable
 - Python Constants and Global Scope
 ## The Number Guessing Game
+### The computer picks a random number, and the user has to guess it within a limited number of tries.
 ![Day 12 Code Demo](../gifs/Day012.gif)